 Kate has broad-based experience, both inside and outside of government, in policy areas that include financial services, financial technology innovation (fintech), energy, environment, conservation, agriculture, international relations, homeland security, budget, appropriations, tax, consumer protection, and government affairs.

 Kate’s policy background includes work on Senate budget resolutions and appropriations requests and regular interaction with the Senate committees on Energy and Natural Resources, Homeland Security and Government Affairs, Budget, Commerce, Environment, and Public Works as well as with the Senate leadership.
 She also interfaced with the House committees on Financial Services, Science, and Energy and Commerce.
-On the agency side, her work has involved collaboration with the State Department, USAID, the Treasury Department, the Environmental Protection Agency (EPA), the Department of Energy (DOE), the Department of Agriculture (USDA), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, the Financial Industry Regulatory Authority (FINRA), the Bureau of Consumer Financial Protection (BCFP), the Federal Trade Commission (FTC), and the Financial Conduct Authority (FCA) in the UK.
+On the agency side, her work has involved collaboration with the State Department, USAID, the Treasury Department, the Environmental Protection Agency (EPA), the Department of Energy (DOE), the Department of Agriculture (USDA), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, the Financial Industry Regulatory Authority (FINRA), the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and the Financial Conduct Authority (FCA) in the UK.

 *Kate is not a member of the legal practice.